-The COVID-19 pandemic is having profound, widespread impacts on migrants, refugees and displaced persons.
+The COVID-19 pandemic has had a profound, widespread impact on migrants, refugees and displaced persons.
 Vulnerable mobile groups affected by the negative impacts of change, environmental degradation and disasters are of direct concern during the COVID-19 pandemic, and in the recovery phase.

-The mobility limitations due to COVD-19 have added an additional layer of vulnerability to people already at risk, by impeding them to resort to migration, so we see trapped populations in hazard prone areas, people in unsustainable urban settings, people depending on agriculture and land and people depending on seasonal migration.
+The mobility limitations due to COVD-19 have added an additional layer of vulnerability to people already at risk, by impeding them to resort to migration.
+We see trapped populations in hazard prone areas, people in unsustainable urban settings, people depending on agriculture and land and people depending on seasonal migration.
 We see that the lack of mobility creates more long-term risks for the people who are exposed to disasters, environmental and climate change risks.

 A detailed accreditation statement for can be found on the main Webster University news website.

 In addition to the accreditations listed below, each of which conducts an external and independent audit and assessment of the quality of our university and/or specific programs, Webster University Geneva has a comprehensive, campus-wide system that covers all aspects of our academic activities and operations, including teaching, research and service.